East End Lagoon Nature Park and Preserve

 A Galveston treasure, the 684-acre East End Lagoon Nature Preserve (EEL) is one of the few remaining sizable tracts of undeveloped coastal prairie and salt marsh on the island.

 The area is home to a diverse collection of birds and marine mammals that thrive in the brackish waters found here.
 EEL is enjoyed by locals and visitors alike for fishing, crabbing, kayaking, hiking, birding, photography, and other activities.

 The vision for the East End Lagoon Nature Park and Preserve is to provide a natural experience for both residents and visitors.
-By utilizing both the natural beauty and man made improvements it will be possible to explore the intersection of man and nature while focusing on the ever changing environments of a barrier island.
+By utilizing both natural beauty and man-made improvements it will be possible to explore the intersection of man and nature while focusing on the ever-changing environments of a barrier island.

 Habitat Restoration: While the site currently serves as critical habitat for many species, much work still needs to be done.
 Habitats such as coastal prairie, wetland, dunes and the lagoon will be enhanced by removing invasive species and debris, and by adding native plant materials.